huahuawong/datascience/stats_questions.md

 High P values (typically > 0.05) means that data is likely with a true null hypothesis Low P values (typically ≤ 0.05) means that data is unlikely with a true null hypothesis

+# Q3.
+What is bias?
+Bias is the dfference between the model prediction and the actual values that it is trying to predict.
+Bias tends to oversimplifies the model

+# Q4.
+What is variance?
+Variance is the variability of the model prediction given a testing dataset.
+Models with high variance tend to focus on training data, but not testing.
+This results in overfitting.